At The Micklin Law Group, LLC in Nutley, we have worked with numerous clients involved in high conflict divorces that

 Modification actions are very fact sensitive, so it would be necessary to discuss your case at greater length.
 You should consult an experienced family law attorney to ensure that your interests are protected.

 He cannot obtain a divorce unless and until he proves to the court that he has caused the summons and divorce complaint to be personally served upon you.
 He must thereafter file a proof of service with the court, which is a document sworn to and signed by the individual who personally served you.
 You should also contact the court in the county in which he resides to confirm whether or not anything has been filed yet.
 If you provide identification, they will most likely be able to give you that answer.
 Filing divorce papers can take some time, because there are multiple documents that need to be filed, not just the summons and complaint alone.
 Divorce can be a highly complicated area of law, even when you think that most issues are resolved.
 You should consult with an attorney to find out what your custody rights are as well as what your rights to support and equitable distribution are.
-Family courts are courts are equity and there are no set rules on things such as medical and dental expenses and college contribution.
+Family courts are equity and there are no set rules on things such as medical and dental expenses and college contribution.
 However, there is a presumption in NJ that these expenses should be divided in an equitable manner.
 As far as dental and college expenses are concerned, your divorce agreement should specifically provide for the method of allocating each of these expenses and the method by which he should reimburse you and/or pay same.
 Generally speaking, courts are guided by the following factors in determining college contribution:

 You must file a summons and complaint for divorce in the county in which the cause of action for divorce arose.
 If you choose to proceed with a cause of action based on irreconcilable differences, which is the most common, because it is considered a no-fault cause of action, you must be able to certify in your complaint that you have resided in the state of New Jersey for at least a year preceding the commencement of your divorce complaint and that irreconcilable differences have arisen which have caused the breakdown of the marriage for a period of 6 months or more.
 You may file a complaint alleging fault based grounds, such as extreme cruelty, adultery, or desertion but it is highly recommended that you plead irreconcilable differences as well, because that is the easiest to prove.
 There is a filing fee and other forms, including but not limited to a Confidential Litigant Information Statement, Verification of Non-Collusion, and Affidavit of Non-Military Service, that are required.
 You can most likely get these forms from the court.
 Once the summons and complaint is filed with the court and you receive it back from the court with a stamp and docket number, you should hire a process server to personally serve your husband with the complaint.
 He has 35 days from the date of service within which to answer.
 You can try filing for an annulment, but they are difficult to obtain.